 Join our cancer enterprise at Cedars-Sinai Cancer during a transformational period of growth and help us achieve our goal of becoming a top tier nationally recognized Cancer Center.
 Ranked by US News & World Report as the #7 Best Hospital in Cancer in 2020-2021, Cedars-Sinai Cancer is looking for a nationally recognized investigator for the position of Associate Director for Basic Research

-We are seeking a scientist leader to drive the research efforts of the Cedars-Sinai Cancer during a transformational period of growth and realize their vision of research and programmatic driven world class basic science programs in cancer.
-The successful candidate has:
+Are you a scientist leader ready to drive the basic research efforts of the Cedars-Sinai Cancer during an exciting period of growth?
+Join us and together we will develop a world class basic science research programs in cancer.

-• Successful track record of developing innovative research programs
+• successful track record of developing innovative research programs, and

 • Serve as the faculty leader who will be responsible for developing and promoting basic science research efforts.

 • Create a vision and organization that will drive, integrate and build cancer research programs that distinguish Cedars-Sinai Cancer.

 • Ensure that basic science programs are well-integrated across all research programs, demonstrate breadth and depth, have cross-cutting themes across the programs, and have considerable research that are relevant to Cedars-Sinai Cancer catchment area.

 • Define research priorities, promote research relevant to the catchment area, oversee research directions and implement new research including assisting with faculty recruitment, space allocation and defining future research directions.

 • Assist the Cedars-Sinai Cancer Director with research-related strategic planning, develop and evaluate scientific programs and play an important role in the recruitment and placement of faculty into the programs, particularly those with a basic science focus.